andrew8088/unimport-ts-bug-repro/README.md

 ## Details

-The package we're auto-importing has these three functions:
+The package we're auto-importing has these functions:

 ```ts
 export function function1<A, B = string>(a: A, b: B) {